Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 275.  ### Question275
-Which of the following describe an architecture spike?
+Which of the following describe an Architecture Spike?

 - [ ] A decision made by a systems Architect to settle disagreement within a Development Team
 - [ ] A fundamental architectural problem found in an existing application